MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Security/Get-AuthenticodeSignature.md

 ### -Content

 Contents of a file as a byte array for which the Authenticode signature is retrieved.
 This parameter must be used with **SourcePathOrExtension** parameter.
-The contents of the file must be in Unicode (UTF-16LE) format.
+Prior to PowerShell 7.4, the contents of the file must be in Unicode (UTF-16LE) format.

 ```yaml
 Type: System.Byte[]